 No student-athlete will return to play the same day they sustain a concussion or present with ANY concussion symptoms, until cleared by the appropriate medical professional.

-After the first evaluation and SCAT2 by the certified athletic trainer, the student-athlete will be required to report to the certified athletic trainer daily to do a symptom check.
-The student-athlete will also be required to complete post-concussion testing through Concussion Vital Signs until they are completely asymptomatic (symptom-free) and the test releases them based on their pre-season baseline test:
+After the first evaluation and assessment of signs/symptoms by the certified athletic trainer, the student-athlete will be required to report to the certified athletic trainer daily to do a symptom check.
+The student-athlete will also be required to complete post-concussion testing through Concussion Vital Signs until they are completely asymptomatic (symptom-free):

 - 24 hours post-injury